Associate Professor of Law; Institute for Legal Studies Director; Associate Dean for Research & Faculty Development

 Susannah Camic Tahk serves as the Associate Dean for Research and Faculty Development at UW Law.
 She also researches and teaches tax law and policy and supervises UW Law's Volunteer Income Tax Assistance program.
-She is currently the Rowe Faculty Fellow in Regulatory Law as well as an affiliate of the University of Wisconsin's Institute for Research on Poverty.
+She is currently the Rowe Faculty Fellow in Regulatory Law as well as an affiliate of UW-Madison's Institute for Research on Poverty.
 She also serves as the director of UW Law's Institute for Legal Studies and chairs the school's Diversity and Inclusion Strategic Planning Task Force.
 Before coming to UW Law, Tahk practiced in the tax group in the Washington, DC office of Skadden, Arps, Slate, Meagher & Flom LLP, where she focused on controversy and policy matters.

 A graduate of Madison's Memorial High School, Tahk received her B.A. magna cum laude in economics and ethics, politics and economics from Yale University, where she also received an M.A. in political science as a Sterling Prize Fellow.
 Tahk received her J.D. from Yale Law School, where she was executive editor of the Yale Journal on Regulation and a student director of the Landlord-Tenant Clinic.
-Her articles have appeared or will appear in the Columbia Journal of Tax Law, the Tax Law Review, the Arizona Law Review, the Penn State Law Review, the Fordham Law Review, the Harvard Journal on Legislation, the Pittsburgh Tax Review and the Journal of Law, Medicine & Ethics (see Jotwell coverage here and here).
+Tahk's articles have appeared or will appear in the Tax Law Review, the Columbia Journal of Tax Law, the Arizona Law Review, the Brooklyn Law Review, the Penn State Law Review, the Fordham Law Review, the Harvard Journal on Legislation, the Pittsburgh Tax Review and the Journal of Law, Medicine & Ethics (see Jotwell coverage here and here).